-• Choose and ensure the Number of boundaries is set to 9.
+- Ensure the Number of boundaries is set to 9.
 (Leave the value to pass through set to 0).
-Click OK.

-- Click the OK button again to display contours and a contour summary for the final load increment. - Change the layer display order to display the Deformed mesh on top of the Contours by selecting Deformed Mesh in the Treeview with the right-hand mouse button and selecting the Move Down option.
+Click OK. - Click the OK button again to display contours and a contour summary for the final load increment.

 The contour plot for the final load increment will be displayed, showing a maximum stress in the order of 7E9.